eebasso/WarpX/Docs/source/usage/parameters.rst

 Particle initialization
 -----------------------

-.. fv:var:: particles.species_names
+.. pp:param:: particles.species_names
     :type: `strings`, separated by spaces

     The name of each species.
 This is then used in the rest of the input deck ;
     in this documentation we use `<species_name>` as a placeholder.

-.. fv:var:: particles.use_fdtd_nci_corr
+.. pp:param:: particles.use_fdtd_nci_corr
     :type: `0` or `1`
     :default: `0`
     :optional: